felix86-emu/site/_posts/2025-5-1-GPU-Trials.md

 For example, the `cmpxchg8b` instruction, which was used in the pre-x86_64 era to perform a 64-bit atomic compare exchange, is needed for some 32-bit programs.
 Thankfully, this can be implemented with an `lr.d`/`sc.d` loop, unlike the `cmpxchg16b` which is currently impossible to emulate in an atomic way apart from some ugly workarounds.
 The `Zacas` extension is going to make proper `cmpxchg16b` emulation possible, but it's not in the RVA23 profile so that may take a while.
 Regardless, felix86 will take advantage of the `Zacas` extension, if available.

 ### New 32-bit syscalls
 Along with instructions, new syscalls need to be supported for 32-bit programs.
 Unlike 64-bit programs, the syscalls here are more tricky to implement.
 Since pointers are 32 bits, there's a mismatch with structs used in many host syscalls and marshalling needs to occur.
 For some syscalls like `sendmsg` this is trickier, as multiple structs need to be marshalled and lengths adjusted.
-There's many syscalls that don't occur in 64-bit mode and need to be emulated with more modern versions.
+There's many syscalls that don't occur in 64-bit mode and need to be emulated with modern syscalls.

 ### MMX support
 The MMX instructions are largely unused in modern programs because you have SSE instructions that can do the same things on larger registers.
 Still, modern programs sometimes use them.